geekobiloba/wireguard-go-systemd/README.md

     apt install --no-install-recommends wireguard-go wireguard-tools
     ```

-    Then generate private and public keys, and create config file with `.conf` suffix.
+    Then generate private and public keys, and create config file with `.conf` suffix,
+    as you would with vanilla WireGuard.
-    The only wg-quick additional config implemented is `Address`.
+    Except, the only wg-quick additional config implemented is `Address`.

 3. Copy the scripts into WireGuard directory, make sure they are executable,